-Chocolate appears to worsen acne, independent of glycemic load.
-The milk and sugar in chocolate may be exacerbating factors.
-But 100% pure chocolate (cocoa) -- devoid of milk and sugar -- was also found to cause acne breakouts.
-A high-fat, high-sugar dietary pattern was linked with acne, which also included chocolate.
+🍫 Chocolate: Chocolate also appears to worsen acne, regardless of the amount of milk or sugar added.
+100% pure chocolate (cocoa) was found to cause acne.
+A high-fat, high-sugar diet (including chocolate) was linked with acne.

-Daily consumption of 30 grams of fiber in the form of high fiber breakfast cereal has been shown to improve acne.
-Eighty percent of adherents to the popular South Beach Diet -- essentially a low glycemic load diet -- reported a reduction in acne.
+🥣 High Fiber Foods: Daily consumption of 30 grams of fiber from high fiber breakfast cereal has been shown to improve acne.
+80% of people who followed the popular South Beach Diet (a low glycemic load diet) reported a reduction in acne.

-Soy appears to be beneficial for acne.
-Two studies showed that supplementation with 160 mg of soy isoflavone improved acne, whereas lower doses did not show benefit.
-Soy isoflavone acts as an antiandrogen, which may explain its protective effect.
-Many soy-based beverages and foods contain added sugar, however, which may negate their benefit.
+🌱 Soy-based Foods: Soy also appears to be beneficial for acne.
+Two studies show that 160 mg of soy isoflavone improved acne, with no benefit from lower doses.
+Soy isoflavone acts as an anti-androgen, which may explain this effect.
+However, many soy-based food and drinks contain added sugar, which could negate their benefit.

 A common myth is that your skin can "get used to" skincare... but is it true?Read More